Guide for self-assessing SIMA duties

 Amount of anti-dumping duty owing: $0.00

 Alternatively, if there are no specific normal values, the amount of anti-dumping duty will be calculated based on the use of the ministerial specification as explained above.
 The amount of anti-dumping duty owing is calculated by multiplying the export price by a set percentage.
+The dumping ministerial specifications can be found in the Duty Liability (Anti-dumping duties) section on the Measure in Force Web page.

 |Example: Anti-dumping duty payable based on ministerial specification ($CAN)|